 - Islamic State operatives carry out a series of coordinated terrorist attacks in Paris, including suicide bombings, mass shootings and a hostage crisis.
 The terrorists kill 130 people, making it the deadliest attack in France since the Second World War.

 - 4 World Trade Center officially opens.

-- A total solar eclipse occurred in parts of Australia and the South Pacific
+- A total solar eclipse occurs in parts of Australia and the South Pacific.

 - Iraq disarmament crisis: Iraq agrees to the terms of the UN Security Council Resolution 1441.

-- During the Prestige oil spill a storm burst a tank of the oil tanker MV Prestige which was not allowed to dock and sank on November 19, 2002 off the coast of Galicia, spilling 63,000 metric tons of heavy fuel oil, more than the Exxon Valdez Oil Spill.
+- During the Prestige oil spill, a storm bursts a tank of the oil tanker MV Prestige, which was not allowed to dock and sank on November 19, 2002 off the coast of Galicia, spilling 63,000 metric tons of heavy fuel oil, more than the Exxon Valdez oil spill.

 - War on Terror: In the first such act since World War II, US President George W. Bush signs an executive order allowing military tribunals against foreigners suspected of connections to terrorist acts or planned acts on the United States.